A Little About Me!

-My name is Nick LaLone and I am an Assistant Professor at the Rochester Institute of Technology in the School of Interactive Games and Media.
-My traditional focus in my work are those contexts where normalcy breaks down, where technology often isn’t meant to work, and above all, the social contract is damaged, broken, strained, or otherwise removed.
+More plainly, I am an Assistant Professor at the Rochester Institute of Technology in the School of Interactive Games and Media in the Golisano College of Computing and Information Sciences.
+My traditional focus in my work are those contexts where normalcy breaks down, where technology often isn’t meant to work, and above all, the social contract is damaged, broken, strained, or otherwise incompatible with the context of use.

-Below, i’ve tried to write a plain english description of my work, its goals, its aims, and philosophy.
-After that, i’ve tried to translate my work into the disciplines I send my work to.
+Below, i’ve tried to write a description of my work, its goals, its aims, and philosophy.
+After that, i’ve tried to translate that work into the disciplines I publish in.

 The purpose of all this description is for potential students to quickly learn a lot about me.
 I am interested in PhD students who can understand technical objects (because our PhD program assumes you’re an adept programmer already) as well as: